Nacha Operating Rules

 RISK MANAGEMENT TOPICS – Company Entry Descriptions

-These two Rule amendments on Company Entry Descriptions become effective on March 20, 2026 and are part of a larger Risk Management package intended to reduce the incidence of successful fraud attempts and improve the recovery of funds after frauds have occurred.
+Rules requiring the use of two additional standardized Company Entry Descriptions became effective on March 20, 2026, as part of a larger Risk Management package intended to reduce the incidence of successful fraud attempts and improve the recovery of funds after frauds have occurred.

 Details